TanushaRoy/docker/readme.md

 # Docker Installation on Linux
 Prerequisite for Installation,

-- Ubuntu 22.04.4 LTS Desktop (64-bit) or compatible Linux distribution.
+- Ubuntu 22.04.4 LTS Desktop (64-bit)
-- At least 2 GB of RAM.
+- At least 2 GB of RAM
-- At least 2 CPU.
+- At least 2 CPU
 #### Step 1.
 Check if the system is up-to-date using following command :
 ```bash
  sudo apt-get update